For Book Clubs, Bookstores, and Librarians

 War,Spies, and Bobby Sox

-As you may know Publishers Weekly recently published an article on “Hot WW2 Books” in the wake of films like DUNKIRK.
+You may also know Publishers Weekly recently published an article on “Hot WW2 Books” in the wake of films like DUNKIRK.
 If your patrons are as fascinated with that period as I am, I hope you’ll consider adding my newest book to your library.
 It consists of three novellas, all set on the home front during the war.
 All three feature women who are fighting and coping with the war in ways you may not have imagined.
 Released March 1, 2017, reviews have been wonderful!
 You can find out more about the book here.
-It’s available in print, ebook, AND audiobook.

 After a 10 year absence, Chicago video producer Ellie Foreman is back!
 And soon entangled in a web of espionage, drones, hackers, and spies, all of which threaten those closest to her.
 I had a great time writing this thriller, and I hope you have a great time reading and recommending it to your customers and patrons.
 If you’re in a Book Club, we could discuss some of the issues raised in Jump Cut in an “almost-sorta-really-close-in-person” fashion, ie. Skype.
 Jump Cut was released March 1, 2016, and it won a Starred Review from Publishers Weekly: